Apple Watch's Siri watch face getting smarter

-Apple on Monday introduced a handful of new features for its Siri watch face on the Apple Watch.
+Apple has some new features for its Siri watch face on the Apple Watch.

 The Siri watch face, first introduced last year, brings a handful of the voice assistant's features right up front on your Apple Watch, providing your calendar, reminders and commute times.
-With the new WatchOS 5, which was revealed Monday at the annual WWDC developer conference, the Siri watch face will provide more information, including live sports scores and heart rate.
+With the new WatchOS 5, which was revealed Monday at Apple's annual Worldwide Developers Conference, the Siri watch face will provide more information, including live sports scores and heart rate.

 Siri Shortcuts, a new tool that lets people create and use their own Siri commands, will also come to the Siri watch face.
 Also, third-party apps, like Nike+ Run Club and Citymapper, will be accessible directly through the Siri watch face for the first time.